VirgilSecurity/virgil-sdk-x/README.md

 ## Usage Examples

 #### Generate and publish users Cards with public keys inside on Cards Service
-Use the following lines of code to create and publish a user's Card with public key inside on Virgil Cards ServiceL:
+Use the following lines of code to create and publish a user's Card with public key inside on Virgil Cards Service:

 ```swift
 import VirgilSDK